 Mount Ruapehu Had Erupted Six Weeks Before My Visit

 From Tongariro National Park I moved onto Stratford to explore another national park, Egmont which contains yet another volcano, Mount Taranaki.
 The route took me over the Forgotten World Highway, another great motorcycling road with good scenery and little traffic.
 Most of New Zealandís roads are like that, even the main roads linking the major towns tend to be two lanes and almost free of traffic.
-I liked Stratford, there were walks through shady trees laid out along the river banks in town, a supermarket and a cafť with free wifi all within walking distance of the campsite.
+I liked Stratford, there were walks through shady trees laid out along the river banks, a supermarket for groceries and, a rare treat for New Zealand, a cafť with free wifi all within walking distance of the campsite.
 Towering over the town and a short ride away was the snow capped peak of Mount Taranaki within Egmont National Park.